paulsinclair51/briteTest/.vscode/README.md

 ## Notes

-Additional configuration files may be added here as needed:
+Additional VS Code configuration files may be added here as needed:

 - **launch.json**: Debug configurations for running and debugging the project.